 There are few professions depicted in television shows and in the movies that are portrayed as being as cool as a private investigator.
 Many times these fictional investigators are often written to be lone-wolf types who often will go as far as risking life and limb to solve their cases…and they almost always solve all the cases they have on their plates.
 Like a bloodhound, they always seem to find the necessary evidence to turn a case in their client’s favor and in the process save a life or two along the way.
 While being a private investigator in real life can be a rewarding job, it’s tough to even come close to the levels that the following fictional P.I.’s have reached.
+See a list

 Here’s a top-10 list (in no particular order) of private eyes that can be seen on the silver screen and on the boob tube…

 Sam Spade of The Maltese Falcon: There are several screen versions of this character, but perhaps the best-known iteration of Sam Spade was played by Humphrey Bogart.
 Spade is a noir-style detective that probably helped kick start the rise in popularity of American detective novels during the pulp fiction era.
-He was a cynical character, but still was likable enough for many fans to wish that Dashiell Hammett wrote more stories for the prototypical movie P.I.
+He was a cynical character but still was likable enough for many fans to wish that Dashiell Hammett wrote more stories for the prototypical movie P.I.
 The mental image that some people imagine, a handsome man wearing a trench coat and smoking a cigarette, most likely originated from Humphrey Bogart’s interpretation of Sam Spade.

-Thomas Magnum of Magnum P.I.:The 1980’s was the decade of television where the starring characters of the various hit dramas lived life in luxury and excess.
+Thomas Magnum of Magnum P.I.:The 1980s was the decade of television where the starring characters of the various hit dramas lived life in luxury and excess.
 It was no different for Magnum even though he was an investigator.
-He lived in a mansion, drove a Ferrari, chugged beers, was surrounded by attractive women that often were victims or were involved with his cases somehow, getting free rides in his buddy’s helicopter, working only when he wanted to, and of course, living on the island of Hawaii.
+He lived in a mansion, drove a Ferrari, chugged beers, was surrounded by attractive women that often were victims or were involved with his cases somehow, got free rides in his buddy’s helicopter, worked only when he wanted to, and of course, living on the island of Hawaii.
 Magnum got to enjoy the rich lifestyle without being rich himself.
 In favor of his technical expertise, famous author Robin Masters let Magnum do anything he wanted.
 Higgins was the only thing standing in Magnum’s way, but the two often found a way to co-exist.

 The Angels in Charlie’s Angels: Not a specific set of characters such as Magnum or Spade, the nickname “Angels” was bestowed on a group of women that work for Charles Townsend’s private investigation firm.
 The first ones were graduates of the police academy that excelled in their training but were relegated to lackluster roles because of their gender.
 Seeing the potential they had Charlie hired them and doled out assignments to the girls through Bosley.
 Every episode the girls would go undercover to solve a case, eventually being thanked by Charlie via speakerphone.
 The three key girls would often change out for others, but the moniker “Angels” never did change.
 Almost all the girls remained loyal to Charlie despite never meeting the man in person.
 That tradition continued even after the show jumped onto the big screen a couple of decades later.